Carnival leads FTSE lower, energy stocks pressured

 “Valuations look okay.
 The international environment is clearly uncertain... (but) the global economic environment is beginning to if not significantly pick up then certainly brighten,” he said.

 The FTSE 100 trades on a 12-month forward price/earnings ratio of 12.2 times, against its 15-year average of 14.7 times, according to Thomson Reuters Datastream.
-(Editing by Christina Fincher)
+(Reporting by Tricia Wright; editing by Ron Askew)